brianalwillis/soc-honeypot/README.md

     └─ Extensions + Applications
 ```

-*Note: This is to check if your `AzureMonitorWindowsAgent` is installed.*
+*Note: This is to check if your `AzureMonitorWindowsAgent` is installed.
+Any logs from the `honeypot` will be sent to the `Log Analytics Workspace`.*

 ---